Health + Wellness

 Behavioral Health Services

-Olin has been collaborating with Colony Care Behavioral Health in Wellesley for over ten years to provide our mental health support services.
+Olin has been collaborating with Colony Care Behavioral Health in Wellesley for almost twenty years to provide our mental health support services.
 Colony Care is a multi-disciplinary group of psychologists, social workers, and psychiatrists.
 A variety of providers offer a wide array of treatment approaches including short and long term psychotherapy, stress management counseling, cognitive behavioral therapy, medication management, and hypnosis.
 A core group of providers works with Olin students.

 Please note that students have the option of utilizing private insurance to access mental health services independently, but should check with their provider for information about coverage terms and conditions.
 Olin students are not eligible to use Counseling and Psychological Services at Babson.